Ontario Votes 2011

 Obama On His Way

-6 June 2008, terribly early in the morning
+6 June 2008, early morning

 I suppose I would be remiss if I didn’t mention the fact that Obama is going to be the Democrat nominee during the upcoming US elections this November.
 This is good.
 I have no real issues with Clinton, save for the fact she scares the shit out of me.
 It’s a bit disappointing that because she’s a women she has to act ten times as crazy as her competitors to be taken seriously.
 And her ass has been straight up crazy this election season.
 I’m not convinced it’s anything but an act: she never struck me before as being so far to the right.
 (Maybe I just don’t pay enough attention.)
 Enough on her.
 Obama is awesome.
 I think many people—myself included—see him as a modern day JFK.
 He has far more charisma than McCain, and there is really no comparison when we take a look at Bush.
 I want him to win just so I can hear him give kick ass speeches with some frequency.
 Of course, it now remains to be seen if Americans will still vote for the scary old White dude.
 I kind of think they will.